Guideline for Successful Project Planning

 For recurring projects and tasks, solid planning is particularly important.
 Many companies attach great importance to a standardized project process.
 Project planning tools offer default templates and good tools allow you to integrate individual templates.
 Ongoing enhancements (lessons learned at project conclusion) help to keep optimizing these templates.

-Read our case study to learn how a standardized project process helps Yamaichi Electronics to establish a professional project handling approach.
+Read our case study on how a standardized project process helped Yamaichi Electronics to handle their projects professionally.

 The 4 Steps of Project Planning